+3.4.2 Technical Feasibility, Market Availability, and Current Practices

+3.4.2.1 Technical Feasibility

-3.4.2 Technical Feasibility, Market Availability, and Current Practices Technical Feasibility the recognition of HEMS as an energy efficiency measure in codes and incentive programs is how difficult it is to quantify energy and peak demand benefits based on the current state of scientific knowledge and on the wide diversity of functions and capabilities available.
+Home energy management has proven to be technically feasible given the large number of products on the market with an ever-growing range of capabilities.
+However, one factor limiting the recognition of HEMS as an energy efficiency measure in codes and incentive programs is how difficult it is to quantify energy and peak demand benefits based on the current state of scientific knowledge and on the wide diversity of functions and capabilities available.
 The following practical challenges must be addressed before specific energy efficiency and/or demand flexibility credits can be justified in Title 24, Part 6: